 Polyester blended suitings are being increasingly used by the organized consumers like DGS&D, Ministry of Defence, Railways, P&T, etc for making uniforms.
 Polyvastra is a polyester-cotton blended fabric which is being produced in the khadi sector under the aegis of Khadi Village Industries Commission.
 In simple terms, Polyvastra is a smart choice for uniforms because it combines the strengths of natural and synthetic fibers, making it perfect for the demands of today's workplaces.Top of Form

-This standard was originally published in 1993.
+This standard was first published in 1993.
 The standard has been revised to incorporate the following changes:

-a) Marking clause has been modified;
+Marking clause has been modified;

-b) References to Standards have been updated;
+References to standards have been updated;

-c) Method of test for count of yarn along with its tolerance has been specified;
+Method of test for count of yarn along with its tolerance has been specified;

-d) Method for determination of heat shrinkage of fabric has been modified; and
+Method for determination of heat shrinkage of fabric has been modified; and

-e) Sampling clause has been modified.
+Sampling clause has been modified.

 The composition of the Committee responsible for the formulation of this standard is given in Annex D.